Community Handbook 2017

 The complaint must satisfy the following conditions:

-- It is brought by a person (or their representative) seeking or using a service provided by a OneSpirit interfaith minister or student minister (including those services provided in their capacity as an employee, contractor, tutor, mentor, volunteer or trustee), or by a person whose communications from an interfaith minister are deemed as harassment.
+It is brought by a person (or their representative) seeking or using a service provided by a OneSpirit interfaith minister or student minister (including those services provided in their capacity as an employee, contractor, tutor, mentor, volunteer or trustee), or by a person whose communications from a minister are deemed as harassment.

-- It is in writing, signed and received by the focaliser, manager or central administrator.
+It is in writing, signed and received by the Operations Manager.

 A complaint not satisfying the above conditions will be rejected.